 Podcasts

 These shows used to be listed in random order because there weren't so many of them.
-But the list has grown a lot since, so I've sorted them into three categories: favourites, shows I always listen to (and honestly look forward to new episodes); recommendations, shows I try to keep up with; and lastly, dropped, shows I listened to a whole lot of, but no longer do so anymore.
+But the list has grown a lot since, so I've sorted them into three categories: top - shows I always listen to (and honestly look forward to new episodes); recommended - shows I try to keep up with; and defunct - shows that discontinued production.
 Most of these shows are hosted on several platforms.
-I personally use [evil-Swedish-audio-streaming-giant] for all of them.
+I used to use [evil-Swedish-audio-streaming-giant] for all of them, though I now switch between Anytime Player on Android and the aforementioned Swedish browser client on PC.

 Jacobin